Franktyx/FlickrViewer/README.md

 # FlickrViewer

-An app used to search pictures from FLickr. </br>
+An app used to search pictures from Flickr. </br>
 Originally implemented following tutorial: https://www.youtube.com/watch?v=gyluPwsPZ8c </br>
 Keep updating new features and make it more interesting.